AutomationML/AMLEngine2.1/Documentation/Aml.Engine.XML/XDocumentWrapper/Document_1.md

 XDocumentWrapper.Document Method (XElement)
 ===========================================
-AutomationML 2.1 APIGets the XDocument wrapper which contains the specified XML node.
+Gets the XDocument wrapper which contains the specified XML node.
 If the node is not contained in an XML document, no document is returned.

   **Namespace:**  [Aml.Engine.XML][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)